typedduck/kamo/README.md

     interactively evaluate expressions and is generic and can be used to evaluate any intermediate representation.
 - [ ] Module `kamo::lang::scheme` for the Scheme language.
 The Scheme language
     is implemented as a library on top of the `kamo` modules.
-It implements the a subset of the R7RS standard.
+It implements a subset of the R7RS standard.